The Spider Roll: How to Tempura Fry Soft Shell Crab

 Rolling the Spider Roll

-1. Place your thumbs under the bamboo rolling mat and use your remaining four fingers on each hand to hold the ingredients in place.
+1. Place your thumbs under the bamboo rolling mat and hold the ingredients in place with four fingers on each hand.

 Rolling the Spider Roll - part 1